 SC: In an attempt to make the ideas contained in his Treatise more accessible, Hume published several smaller volumes with reworked treatments of his philosophy.
 How were these slimmer works received?
 And how do they compare with the ideas first expressed in the Treatise?

 ES: After the disappointing response to the Treatise, Hume reworked some of the material from Book One (and one topic from Book Two) into a slimmer work, An Enquiry Concerning Human Understanding, first published in 1748 as Philosophical Essays Concerning Human Understanding.
 He did something similar with the material from Book Three in An Enquiry Concerning the Principles of Morals, which was published in 1751.
 Initial sales of the first Enquiry were slow; he noted that the second Enquiry “came unnoticed and unobserved into the World.”
 Still, in “My Own Life,” Hume said, presumably referring to the 1750s, that his bookseller informed him that except for “the unfortunate Treatise,” his publications were now being discussed, sales were gradually increasing, and there was a demand for new editions.
-In fact, numerous editions of each work appeared during Hume’s lifetime and a year after his death; he continually made revisions in each.
+In fact, numerous editions of each work appeared during Hume’s lifetime, and a year after his death; he continually made revisions in each.
 A contemporary of Hume considered the first Enquiry a summary of the Treatise for “vulgar capacities.”
 But this assessment hardly did it justice.
 It is true that it, as well as the second Enquiry, is a more concise treatment of portions of the earlier work.
 Yet, each contains new or reworked material.
-In the first Enquiry, two sections on topics in the philosophy of religion were added; Hume also expressed a somewhat different view concerning liberty and necessity from that in the Treatise; in the second Enquiry, some of the material in Book Three of the Treatise was reorganized, and various topics were given a greater prominence, such as the discussion of self-love and the use of the experimental method.
-In the advertisement to the final editions of these works, Hume stated that his “philosophical sentiments and principles” should be judged by these works.
+In the first Enquiry, two sections on topics in the philosophy of religion were added; Hume also expressed a somewhat different view concerning liberty and necessity from that in the Treatise; in the second Enquiry, some of the material in Book Three of the Treatise was reorganized, and various topics were given greater prominence, such as the discussion of self-love and the use of the experimental method.
+In the advertisement for the final editions of these works, Hume stated that his “philosophical sentiments and principles” should be judged by these works.

 SC: Elsewhere in your intro to Hume’s Enquiry, you state that “Hume’s arguments concerning the nature of objects and abstract ideas are taken almost directly from Berkeley.”
 Yet, his method differed sharply from Berkeley’s.
 In what ways?

-ES: Berkeley and Hume did hold similar views, not only on abstract ideas, but also (at least in the Treatise) about the analysis of a sensible object in terms of a collection of sensible qualities.
+ES: Berkeley and Hume held similar views, not only on abstract ideas, but also (at least in the Treatise) about the analysis of a sensible object in terms of a collection of sensible qualities.
 Yet, Hume was a more thoroughgoing empiricist, if only because for him the intelligibility or meaning of ideas or concepts is ultimately derivable from prior or antecedent impressions, that is, experience.
 Berkeley, on the other hand, acknowledged that we couldn’t have an idea of mind or self, but claimed the concept had meaning because we could have a “notion” of it.
 The difference between the two philosophers is primarily a matter of different aims rather than different methods.
 Berkeley’s aim, as he indicated in both Principles of Human Knowledge and Three Dialogues between Hylas and Philonous, was to bring us to a consideration of God and our duty by challenging views that lead us to “skepticism, atheism and irreligion.”
 This view could not be further from Hume’s aim in the Treatise, which was to develop an empirical theory of human nature, without reliance on religious beliefs and with skepticism about the role of reason.

 ES: The precise nature of Hume’s skepticism is an issue that still occupies Hume scholars today.
 Yet, it is very doubtful that Hume considered himself a thoroughgoing skeptic.
 It is true that in the Conclusion of Book One of the Treatise, Hume was in despair because he couldn’t resolve the implications of some of the many skeptical arguments he had previously presented.
 However, in Section XII of the first Enquiry, he said that he was a “mitigated,” not an “excessive” skeptic or one whose arguments might amaze and confuse, but not convince.
 Mitigated skepticism had two practical consequences for Hume: first, when people are naturally dogmatic about their opinions “there is a degree of doubt, and caution, and modesty, which, in all kinds of scrutiny and decision, ought for ever to accompany a just reasoner.”
 This is similar to the final words of Book One, where Hume noted that, although he had used the language of certainty throughout the book, “such expressions… express no dogmatical spirit, nor conceited idea of my own judgment, which are sentiments that I am sensible can become nobody, and a sceptic still less than any other.”
 The second consequence of mitigated skepticism is to avoid “all distant and high enquiries,” confining oneself to “common life, and to such subjects as fall under daily practice and experience.”
 This does appear to differ from Hume’s comment in the earlier work that he was inevitably led to “speculations without the sphere or common life.”
 Hume went on to say that in such cases philosophy was a better guide than superstition.